What to know about ‘Tiger King,’ the shocking Netflix series that has captivated the Internet

 The gist:

-The full title is “Tiger King: Murder, Mayhem & Madness,” which Netflix describes as “a jaw-dropping true tale of con artists, polygamy, rivalry and revenge.”
+The full title is “Tiger King: Murder, Mayhem and Madness.”
+Netflix describes the series as “a jaw-dropping true tale of con artists, polygamy, rivalry and revenge.”
 So, the kind of show that would be intriguing even if millions of people weren’t looking for ways to pass the time at home.

 How it started: